pvini07BR/squarebox/README.md

 All arts and programming has been done by me, pvini07BR.

 This game has been made using the [Raylib](https://www.raylib.com) library, made by raysan5.
+Using [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear/) for the UI of this game, and [raylib-nuklear](https://github.com/RobLoach/raylib-nuklear) to implement it for Raylib.